ronakshettyk/cryptonite_taskphase_ronak/Chaining Commands/Chaining with semicolons.md

-## Chaining with semicolons
+# Chaining with semicolons

+## Code

+/challenge/pwn;/challenge/college

+## Explanation

 you can chain commands in the shell using a semicolon (;), allowing multiple commands to run sequentially

-/challenge/pwn;/challenge/college